 If you can abstain from making any kind of pairing and lose time with that, you will arrive at your answer in one second flat, as I did here.
 Guaranteed.
 Try it.
 This is a good exercise that teaches you the art of modesty, brevity, and simplicity.

 Now, since this is a post about houses, let’s say something about how the cards fall into them.
 So, let’s try again, now with tagging the cards to the sentence:

 What your put your heart into (Heart in house of Moon) will be talked about (Birds in house of Cross) far and away (Ship in house of Anchor) in recognition (Moon in house of Sun) of your problem-solving talents (Key in house of Snake).
 This takes me another second to arrive at.

 Now we can think of the deeper implications here with the help of the houses.
 I say deeper because I think of houses as that which contains something beyond of what we see on the surface, the façade.

-So we say it again:
+We say it again:

-What you put your heart in (House of Moon as financial prosperity) materially speaking (usually a private tutor is paid for her work) will be talked about (Birds as first card indicating the future in a reading from left to right).
+What you put your heart into (House of Moon as financial prosperity) materially speaking (usually a private tutor is paid for her work) will be talked about (Birds as first card indicating the future in a reading from left to right).